AdiIRC/apiv2/Docs/Tutorial/Chapter_1.md

 ```

 They simply give AdiIRC ( and users ) information about your plugin.
-Name, Author, Description and Version populate the list in the plugins box in AdiIRC.
+Name, Author, Description and Version are displayed in the plugins menu in AdiIRC.

 ```c#
 public void Initialize(IPluginHost host)